-and the remaining coefficients up to second order are identically zero.
-Here, the constants $C_A = N_c$ and $C_F = (N_c^2-1)/2 N_c$ are Casimirs of $SU(N_c)$ gauge group and $n_f$ is number of active flavours.
-Unlike the coefficients $\overline {\cal G}_i^{c,(j)}$ that appear in $\mathrm{\Phi}_{A}^{c}$ (see \cite{Ravindran:2005vv,Ravindran:2006cg}), the quark and gluon coefficients ${\cal G}_{L,i}^{c,(j,k)}$ do not satisfy maximal non-abelian relation beyond one loop.
-Recall (see \cite{Ravindran:2005vv,Ravindran:2006cg}) that $\overline {\cal G}_i^{c,(j)}$ satisfy $\overline {\cal G}_i^{q,(j)} =( C_F/C_A ) \overline {\cal G}_i^{g,(j)}$, confirmed up to third order in $a_s$ as shown in \cite{Ravindran:2005vv}.
 Third order contributions to $\Delta_c$ for DY became available very recently in \cite{Duhr:2020seh} and for the Higgs boson productions in gluon fusion as well as in bottom quark annihilation the third order results were presented in \cite{Anastasiou:2015ema, Mistlberger:2018etf,Duhr:2019kwi}.
 The analytical results for FFs, over all renormalisation constants, the functions $\mathrm{\Phi}_{A}^{c}$ and $\Gamma_{c\overline c}$ are all available up to third order in the literature.
 Using these results, we can in principle extract the relevant coefficients ${\cal G}^{q,(j,k)}_{L,i}$ to third order.
-In the absence of analytical results for second order corrections to $\Delta_q$ for positive powers of $\varepsilon$, we can not determine the coefficients ${\cal G}^{q,(j,k)}_{L,i}$ at the third order.
-However, the combination of these coefficients namely $\varphi_{f,c}$ can be extracted \big(see the Appendix[\ref{ap:phic}]) for $c=q$ (DY) and $c =b $ ($b\overline bH$) and $c=g$ ($ggH$) \big) up to third order using the available results to third order.
-Expanding $\varphi_{f,c}$ in powers of $a_s$,
+In the absence of analytical results for second order corrections to $\Delta_q$ for positive powers of $\epsilon$, we can not determine the coefficients ${\cal G}^{q,(j,k)}_{L,i}$ at the third order.